mulesoft/api-console/README.md

 Given the above, OAuth 2 requests would redirect back to that URL.

+### Markdown line breaks

+Add the following in a similar manner as proxying or OAuth 2.0 to ignore markdown line breaks as they are:

+    RAML.Settings.marked.breaks = false

 ### Single View Mode

 In *Single View* mode you will be able to see only documentation or try-it.